 Comparing Ethical Investments

-Our platform enables users to take an informed choice about the impact of their KiwiSaver investment:
+Our platform enables users to take an informed choice about the impact of their KiwiSaver and investment funds:

 - We show users what is in their current portfolio

-- We identify the Ethical Investment funds that best match the user's criteria
+- We identify ethical investment funds that best match the user's criteria

-- We provide information on past financial returns, risks and ethical policies of KiwiSaver funds
+- We provide information on past financial returns, risks and ethical policies of KiwiSaver and investment funds

-- We enable investors to switch their KiwiSaver account or open a new KiwiSaver account
+- We enable investors to switch their KiwiSaver account or open a new KiwiSaver or investment account

 Analysis of issues of concern in KiwiSaver portfolios